Some Perspective on Our Political Division

 Certainly, every violent crime is tragic, but the percentage of our violent crimes (murder and nonnegligent manslaughter, rape, robbery and aggravated assault) to our population is 0.36 percent.
 Think about that: 0.36 percent.
 That’s just incredible to me.

-Even during the highly emotional protests against racial injustice in 2020, only around 300 people across 29 states and Washington, D.C. faced federal charges for crimes committed during what the U.S. Department of Justice called “demonstrations.”
-That may seem high until you consider that there were over 10,600 demonstrations across America.
+Even during the highly emotional protests against racial injustice in 2020 — or what the U.S. Department of Justice calls “demonstrations” — only around 300 people across 29 states and Washington, D.C. faced federal criminal charges as of September 2020.
+This may seem high until you consider that there were over 10,600 demonstrations across America.

 Listen, I don’t like conflict, so I hate that families, marriages and friendships are suffering because of politics and that people are getting bullied on social media.
 I hate that even a relatively small number of people get stung by violence.
 Even 0.36 percent is still 0.36 percent.
 Without a doubt, there are heartbreaking stories associated with everyone involved in that number.

-But I can tell you this with absolute certainty: The angry posts and violent scenes that have recently dominated media and social media are not a true reflection of America on the whole.
+But I can tell you this with absolute certainty: The angry posts and violent scenes that seem to dominate the media and social media are not a true reflection of America on the whole.